cszach/three.js-pilot/README.md

 [demo]: https://you-create.github.io/three.js-pilot/

+## Why the name?

+If a cube sits in a plane, what is it then?
+A pilot! :man_pilot:

 ## Public Domain!

 Everything in this repository (except for the `LICENSE`) is licensed under the Creative Commons Zero v1.0 Universal.
-This means that `three.js-pilot` is a dedication to the Public Domain, and you are free to do anything with it (yep, attribution not required).
+This means that `three.js-pilot` is a dedication to the Public Domain, and you are free to do anything with it (yep, attribution not required :smile:).
 A copy of the license is included in the repository.